 Empathy involves understanding and sharing feelings from one person to another.
 It is an incredibly powerful emotion in customer service.
 Your callers want their problems to be solved, but many of them also want to be heard.
 By training your staff members to provide empathy over the phone, you can increase the patience of customers and give your team more time to solve problems.

-Introducing empathetic best practices may increase the average call time in your center, but the time is worth it if your company is retaining customers and solving more problems on the first call.
+Admittedly, introducing empathetic best practices may increase the average call time in your center.
+But the extra seconds are worth it if your company is retaining more customers and solving more problems on the first call.

 Knowledgeable employees and problem solvers can jump into action when faced with an issue and work to resolve it.
-While you can’t account for every problem that comes through your call center, you can identify the most common issues and how teams can overcome common objections.
+While you can’t account for every problem that comes through your contact center, you can identify the most common issues and how teams can overcome common objections.

-Consider investing in call center scripting software for your representatives.
-Your employees can identify a problem, pull up a call center script to solve it, and read through the process to address the customer’s needs.
-This reduces stress on representatives because they know that most problems are easily solved with only a few clicks.
+Consider investing in call center software for your agents.
+When a customer makes a request, your agents will get a detailed response, and quickly address the customer’s needs.
+This reduces stress on agents because they know that most problems are easily solved in real-time.

 Receive and Provide Clear Feedback

 Consider tracking first call resolution rates on an individual level as well as a team level.
 Some team members may need additional training or support to help with difficult customers.

 While you personally can’t listen to every call, there are customer care AI tools that listen to calls and identify patterns that are good and bad.
-With this service, your team members can receive coaching advice, even if you are busy.
+With this service, your team members can receive coaching advice, even if managers are busy.
 You can also review coaching trends to see if you need to implement team-wide training or meet with a few employees one-on-one.

-Every employee contributes to your company’s FCR rate.
+Every employee contributes to your contact center’s first call resolution rate.
 By addressing small issues that contribute to multiple calls, you can have a big impact on your customer service success.